benhuson/site-settings/readme.txt

 Storing these settings in the admin is preferable to hardcoding them into your templates so they can be updated easily.

+[Read the documentation](https://github.com/benhuson/site-settings/wiki) to find out how to add admin fields and sections.

 == Installation ==

 1. Download the archive file and uncompress it.
 2. Put the "site-settings" folder in "wp-content/plugins"
 3. Enable in WordPress by visiting the "Plugins" menu and activating it.
+4. [Read the documentation](https://github.com/benhuson/site-settings/wiki) to find out how to add admin fields and sections.

 == Frequently Asked Questions ==